An extraordinary commitment to advancing the mission of ForHumanity.

 ForHumanity Fellow – AI & Data Ethics

-Enrico Panai is a Human Information Interaction Specialist.
+Enrico Panai is an AI Ethicist and Human Information Interaction Specialist.
 Following his studies in the philosophy of information and a multi-year experience as a consultant in Italy, he taught for six years as an adjunct professor of Digital Humanities in the Department of Philosophy at the University of Sassari.
 Since his move to France in 2007, he has been working as a consultant for large corporations.
 Currently in 2017, he studied Strategies for Cyber Security Awareness at the Institut National de Hautes Etudes de la Sécurité et de la Justice [Institute for Advanced Studies in Security and Justice] at the Ecole Militaire in Paris.
 His main research interests concern cyber-geography, cyber wars, latent cyberwar battlefields, information ethics, cybersecurity, human-information interaction, philosophy of information and semantic capital.

 ForHumanity Fellow – Ethics & Design